-There was a time in my life, ten years ago when I was busy juggling a social/work career, investing/managing a property portfolio, seeing hypnotherapy and coaching clients that I never took time out for me.
+Ten years ago, there was a time in my life when I was busy juggling a social/work career, investing/managing a property portfolio, seeing hypnotherapy and coaching clients that I never took time out for me.
 I was burnt out and stressed out.
 My body was a mess – I suffered from allergies, chronic constipation, and constant fatigue.
-I realised that while I was training people to be better versions of themselves – I was neglecting myself.
+I realised that while I was training people to be better versions of themselves, I neglected myself.
 I then discovered an ancient system that changed my life and health – Panchakarma.
 Ayurveda recommends Panchakarma as a seasonal treatment for maintaining a healthy body.
 It is useful in treating illnesses such as Depression, Cancer, Infertility, HIV and general overall body maintenance.
 This discovery was the beginning of my love affair with Ayurvedic Wellness Retreats in Kerala, India.

 What exactly is Panchakarma?

 Panchakarma is a centuries-old therapy (first carbon-dated Vedic scriptures are from 3200 BC) that originates from India, and it is the principle Ayverdic method of physical purification.
 Ayurveda offers an alternative approach that is different from that of traditional western and Chinese medicine.